DiscoverBSD/awesome-bsd/README.md

 * [/r/hardenedbsd](https://www.reddit.com/r/hardenedbsd)

 ### helloSystem
-helloSystem is a desktop system for creators with a focus on simplicity, elegance, and usability.
+helloSystem is a desktop system for creators focusing on simplicity, elegance, and usability.
 Its design follows the “Less, but better” philosophy.
 It is intended as a system for “mere mortals”, welcoming to switchers from the Mac.
-[FreeBSD](#freebsd) is used as the core operating system.
+[FreeBSD](#freebsd) is the core operating system.

 * [official site](https://hellosystem.github.io/)
 * [download](https://github.com/helloSystem/ISO/releases)
 * [handbook](https://hellosystem.github.io/docs/)

 ### LiteBSD
 LiteBSD is a variant of the 4.4BSD operating system for microcontrollers.
-Currently, only Microchip PIC32MZ family is supported.
-PIC32MZ is a MIPS32 processor with MMU with paging support and 512kbytes of on-chip RAM.
+Currently, only the Microchip PIC32MZ family is supported.
+PIC32MZ is an MIPS32 processor with MMU with paging support and 512kbytes of on-chip RAM.
 These resources are enough to run 4.4BSD.

 * [official site](https://github.com/sergev/LiteBSD/wiki)
 * [download](http://litebsd.org/wiki/autobuild.php)